 Despite their lobbying against it, in the long-run the established platform providers will also benefit from Article 13, as it will help consolidate their market position.
 The ability to ensure that copyrighted material is not being uploaded to such a platform is likely to involve substantial cost, that can only be met by large companies with access to significant resources.
 Article 13 will therefore act as a barrier to entry for smaller organisations who wish to compete with the ‘tech giants’.
 At a time when there are legitimate concerns with the amount of power these companies hold, it falls to liberals to ensure that this power is not concentrated further.

 Far from protecting creativity on the internet, Article 13 poses a threat to it.
 It is unclear how technology used to prevent the upload of copyrighted material will successfully deduce what is copyrighted and what is ‘fair use’.
-It seems likely that any attempt to do this will err on the side of caution, and therefore prevent the upload of creative content that uses material fairly, such as files or digital documents like PDF files which can be created with software as soda pdf online.
+It seems likely that any attempt to do this will err on the side of caution, and therefore prevent the upload of creative content that uses material fairly.
 The internet has proved revolutionary for many creatives and innovators, providing the ability to share work far beyond what was possible before.
 Article 13 threatens to cut off many from this platform, and will be detrimental to both these individuals and those who wish to enjoy their work.

 The voting record of Liberal Democrat MEP Catherine Bearder cannot be faulted on this issue, but it is important to lobby more widely to ensure that the illiberal nature of the proposal is understood.
 It is vital that the Liberal Democrats and European Liberals more widely are seen to be standing up to the power of vested interests, and are instead on the side of creative individuals and internet users for whom this legislation, in its current guise, offers little but constraints.